-In this analysis, we adopt an X-ray selected sample of clusters, described in Section 2.1, together with published L_X -mass scaling relations to examine the corresponding SPT-SZ significance and Y{500} mass relations.
-The SPT-SZ observable ξ is measured by a matched filter approach, which we discuss in Sections 2.2 and 2.3.
-The estimation of Y{500} is described in Section 2.4.
+In this analysis, we adopt an X-ray selected sample of clusters, described in Section 2.1, together with published $L{\rm X}$ -mass scaling relations to examine the corresponding SPT-SZ significance- and $Y{500}$ -mass relations.
+The SPT-SZ observable $\xi$ is measured by a matched filter approach, which we discuss in Section 2.2 and Section 2.3.
+The estimation of $Y{500}$ is described in Section 2.4.

-2.1 X-ray catalogue
+2.1 X-ray Catalog

-The XMM-BCS project consists of an X-ray survey mapping 14 deg^2 area of the Southern hemisphere sky that overlaps the griz bands Blanco Cosmology Survey (BCS; Desai et al. 2012) and the millimetre-wavelength SPT-SZ survey Carlstrom et al. (2011).
-S12 analyse the initial 6 deg2 core area, construct a catalogue of 46 galaxy clusters and present a simple selection function.
+The XMM-BCS project consists of an X-ray survey mapping 14 deg area of the southern hemisphere sky that overlaps the griz bands Blanco Cosmology Survey (Desai et al. 2012, BCS) and the mm-wavelength SPT-SZ survey (Carlstrom et al. 2011).
+S12 analyse the initial 6 deg core area, construct a catalog of 46 galaxy clusters and present a simple selection function.
 Here we present a brief summary of the characteristics of that sample.
-The cluster physical parameters from table 2 of S12 are repeated in Table 2 with the same IDs.
+The cluster physical parameters from Table 2 (S12) are repeated in Table B1 with the same IDs.

 The initial cluster sample was selected via a source detection pipeline in the 0.5-2 keV band.
 The spatial extent of the clusters leads to the need to have more counts to reach a certain detection threshold than are needed for point sources.
-S12 modelled the extended source sensitivity as an offset from the point source limit; the cluster sample is approximately a flux-limited sample with $f{\rm min} = 1 \times 10^{-14} {\rm erg s^{-1} cm^{-2}}$.
+S12 modelled the extended source sensitivity as an offset from the point source limit; the cluster sample is approximately a flux-limited sample with $f{\text{min}} = 1 \times 10^{-14} \text{erg s}^{-1} \text{cm}^{-2}$ .

-The X-ray luminosity L_X was measured in the detection band (0.5-2.0 keV) within a radius of R{500c} , which is iteratively determined using mass estimates from the L_X -mass relation and is defined such that the interior density is 500 times the critical density of the Universe at the corresponding redshift.
-This luminosity was
+The X-ray luminosity $L{\rm X}$ was measured in the detection band (0.5 - 2.0 keV) within a radius of $R{\rm 500c}$ , which is iteratively determined using mass estimates from the $L{\rm X}$ -mass relation and is defined such that the interior density is 500 times the critical density of the Universe at the corresponding redshift.
+This luminosity was converted to a bolometric luminosity and to a 0.1 - 2.4 keV band luminosity using the characteristic temperature for a cluster with this 0.5 - 2.0 keV luminosity and redshift.
+The core radius, $R{\rm c}$ , of the beta model is calculated using (see equation 1 in S12):